 Land Transfer Tax

 Land transfer tax is a provincial tax levied when purchasing a home or land in Canada.
-In most provinces the tax is calculated as a percentage of the purchase price.
+In most provinces, the tax is calculated as a percentage of the purchase price.
+This one-time tax is levied on the purchasers of a property and is directed to the provincial government.
 In Toronto, there is an additional municipal tax.
 Ontario, B.C., and P.E.I. and the City of Toronto offer land transfer tax rebates for first-time homebuyers.

 While a gift tax, which is the tax on money or property that one living person gives to another, has been repealed in Canada, selling items that have been gifted to you are subject to a capital gains tax.
 Currently 50% of realized capital gains are taxable in Canada; however, taxes on the disposition of shares in a qualified small business corporation can be offset by a lifetime capital gains exemption.